lougautr/voting-app/README.md

 This application was launched with several bash scripts.
 To make it cleaner and simpler to run, we decided to use Docker.<br>

-We therefore wrote a Dockerfile for each module (vote, worker and result) and a docker-compose.yml which is located at the root and which allows you to run the three Dockerfiles while downloading the necessary images and setting up the bases. of data and the dependencies between each service.<br>
+We therefore wrote a Dockerfile for each module (vote, worker and result) and a docker-compose.yml which is located at the root and which allows you to run the three Dockerfiles while downloading the necessary images and setting up the bases of data and the dependencies between each service.<br>

 The project is now launched with this command (to be able to run the project several times): docker compose up --build --force-recreate<br>